Snowflake-Labs/terraform-provider-snowflake/docs/technical-documentation/resource_migration.md

     - You cannot specify `for_each` in the import block like in the second approach which promotes incremental migration
     - Generated configurations can't use `for_each` which results in much more configuration code
 - No resource reference
-    - As you can see `account_role_name` and `object_name` are plain values, but the values most likely should be referenced by other resources' names.
+    - As you can see, `account_role_name` and `object_name` are plain values, but the values most likely should be referenced by other resources' names.

 [Hashicorp documentation reference on limitations of generating configurations](https://developer.hashicorp.com/terraform/language/import/generating-configuration)